JoshTeperman/notes/rails.md

 `Blog.find_each(&:save)`

-## Sharing data between pages with Rails Sessions
+## Sharing data between pages with Rails `session`

-__Do no secure confidential data in sessions, they are not secure!!!__
+__Do not secure confidential data in a `session`, it is not secure!!!__

-`Session` is an object, therefore you can set and retrieve session data as you would from hash.
+`session` is an object, therefore you can set and retrieve session data as you would from hash.

 For example, if you could retrieve a referrer id from a query string and use that in your app: